Red Victor 2

 Red Victor 2 is a 1972 Vauxhall Victor owned by British mechanic Andy Frost.
 Frost purchased the car in 1981 and began customizing it as a hobby; it was once believed to be the fastest street legal car in the world, and now boasts over 2,300 hp.
 But since it is not a production car, it is not officially considered to hold the record.

 The car was previously named the Red Victor One.

-Statistics

-Engine

-The car was purchased with an original 104 horsepower, 2000cc four cylinder motor.
-Following a number of engine iterations, the car is now powered by a 572ci Twin Turbo Chevrolet V8.